-In order to get the student discount, you need to log in with a Microsoft account on the discount portal (opens in new tab).
+In order to get the student discount, you need to log in with a Microsoft account on the discount portal.
 All available offers will now be presented to you.
 Find the device that best suits your learning needs and the student discount (if applicable) will be automatically applied at checkout.

 Don’t think that non-students can abuse this system to get themselves a discount though.
 When you purchase something with a student discount you are agreeing to let Microsoft contact you at a later date for verification.

-Once contacted, you will be asked for proof of educational enrolment, or proof that you’re an eligible parent or teacher.
+Once contacted, you will be asked for proof of educational enrollment, or proof that you’re an eligible parent or teacher.
 If you’re unable to provide the necessary proof then Microsoft will charge you the difference between your discounted product and the full price for the item.

 How to get a Microsoft student discount in the UK